Coleridge-Taylor Perkinson

+Life and career

-Perkinson was African American.
-He was named after African-British composer Samuel Coleridge-Taylor (1875–1912).
+Perkinson was African-American and was named after the Black British composer Samuel Coleridge-Taylor (1875–1912).
 Perkinson's mother was active in music and the arts as a piano teacher, church organist, and director of a theater company.

 Perkinson attended the High School of Music and Art in New York City and New York University.
 He later transferred to the Manhattan School of Music, where he studied composition with Vittorio Giannini and Charles Mills.
 He received bachelor's and master's degrees from the Manhattan School of Music.
 He also studied with Earl Kim at Princeton University.
 He was on the faculty of Brooklyn College (1959–1962) and studied conducting in the summers of 1960, 1962, and 1963 in the Netherlands with Franco Ferrara and Dean Dixon and also learned conducting in 1960 at the Mozarteum in Salzburg.

 Perkinson co-founded the Symphony of the New World in New York in 1965 and later became its music director.
-He was also music director of Jerome Robbins's American Theater Lab and the Alvin Ailey American Dance Theater.
+He was also music director of Jerome Robbins' American Theater Lab and the Alvin Ailey American Dance Theater.
 Perkinson composed a ballet for Ailey titled For Bird, With Love, inspired by the music of Charlie Parker.

-Perkinson wrote a great deal of classical music, but was equally well-versed in jazz and popular music.
+Perkinson wrote a great deal of classical music while additionally composing in jazz and popular music.
 He served briefly as pianist for drummer Max Roach’s quartet and wrote arrangements for Roach, Marvin Gaye, and Harry Belafonte.
-He also composed music for films such as The McMasters (1970), Together for Days (1972), A Warm December (1973), Thomasine & Bushrod (1974), The Education of Sonny Carson (1974), Amazing Grace (1974), Mean Johnny Barrows (1976), and the documentary Montgomery to Memphis (1970) about Martin Luther King Jr. In 1970 he wrote incidental music for at least one episode of the US television show Room 222.
+He also composed music for films such as The McMasters (1970), Together for Days (1972), A Warm December (1973), Thomasine & Bushrod (1974), The Education of Sonny Carson (1974), Amazing Grace (1974), Mean Johnny Barrows (1976), and the documentary Montgomery to Memphis (1970) about Martin Luther King Jr. In 1970, he wrote incidental music for at least one episode of the US television show Room 222.

 Perkinson's music has a blend of Baroque counterpoint; American Romanticism; elements of the blues, spirituals, and black folk music; and rhythmic ingenuity.